Title

 Prepare packages

-- On the preparation machine, run commands.
+- On the preparation machine, create file

-postgresql-<version>-offlinefolder to a USB drive or secure transfer medium. - Move it to the air-gapped server.
+- Move it to the air-gapped server.

 Install PostgreSQL